 Our dozens of sports clubs—more competitive than intramurals without the time commitment of varsity—are perfect for a campus full of closet athletes.
 Whether your passion is running, rock-climbing, basketball or sailing, there are teams for every athletic interest and every level of play.

 Little known fact: W&M students invented Greek life.
 Phi Beta Kappa, the national honor society, was founded at W&M in 1776 and was the first Greek-letter organization in America.
-Now 30 percent of W&M students are members of our 14 fraternities and 13 sororities, including five historically black fraternities and sororities.
+Now nearly 30 percent of W&M students are members of our 17 fraternities and 14 sororities, including seven historically black fraternities and sororities.

 When we talk about service at W&M, we tend to think big.
-Clubs like AIDS Tanzania, Destination China and Students Helping Honduras plan annual trips to developing countries to offer medical aid, build homes and support schools.
+Clubs like AIDS Tanzania, Global Village Project and Students Helping Honduras plan annual trips to developing countries to offer medical aid, build homes and support schools.

-Our dozens of media clubs publish literary magazines and anime zines, run the College TV and radio stations and edit a variety of news publications, including the Flat Hat, our most established campus newspaper.
+Our dozens of media clubs publish literary and fashion magazines and academic journals, run the W&M TV and radio stations and edit a variety of news publications, including the Flat Hat, our most established campus newspaper.